-If you are trying to create a Bootable USB Windows Installer?
+Are trying to create a Bootable USB Windows Installer?
 They are simple to make but depending on the USB Flash Drive in your possession, you may have trouble creating it so your best option is to utilize DISKPART from the Command Prompt.
-Unfortunately, while preparing the USB for the 25-minute upload of the uncompressed ISO image to your USB using DISKPART, you get a message telling you that you can not mark a USB Flash Drive as active and that is due to your USB drive being GPT instead of MBR.
+Unfortunately, while preparing the USB for the 25-minute upload of the uncompressed ISO image to your USB using DISKPART, you may receive an error message telling you that you can not mark a USB Flash Drive as active and that is due to your USB drive being GPT instead of MBR.

 Here is my method to create a Bootable USB Windows Installer.

 03. Type LIST DISK and wait for it to detect the USB.

 04. Type SELECT DISK 1 (should match your USB) and press enter.

 05. Type CLEAN and let it erase all the contents.

 07. Type CREATE PARTITION PRIMARY and press enter.